Hemanth-Yarlagadda/Sniffing-credentials-from-a-https-website/README.md

-#Bypassing https to http and sniffing passwords
+#Bypassing https to http and sniffing credentials

 This involves man in the middle attack and breaking down https to http